 If a request for specific documents is made and granted, each party must produce all of the requested documents in its possession unless the document falls within one of the non-disclosure exceptions (Article 220, CCP) (see Question 17).
+There are no set time limits for the disclosure of the requested document.
 If the requested party fails to comply with the order, the court can draw an adverse inference and rule in favour of the requesting party in relation to the contents and meaning of the requested document (Article 224, CCP).